 And if happen to go on baseball game night in the summer when the Rogers Centre dome is open, you'll be able to see the game going on from 360 Restaurant.

 Dining at CN Tower: Advantages & Disadvantages

-- Skip line up
+- Skip the line to go up

 - Don't have to pay admission to CN Tower; it is included in the price of your meal at 360.
 After your meal, you are welcome to stay as long as you like at the tower's Lookout and Glass Floor levels.

-- Get relaxing, revolving view of city
+- Get a relaxing, revolving view of the city

 - Lots of vegetarian options